isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Day family abduction 1974.md

 ---
-description: The 1974 incident commonly known as the "Day family abduction" or "Aveley Abduction" represents one of the most significant UFO encounter cases in British...
-layout: default
 title: 'The Day Family Abduction (1974): A Critical Examination of the Aveley UFO Case'
 permalink: /ufo-top-100/day-family-abduction-1974/
-date: '2025-04-17 12:09:16 '
+date: '2025-04-17 16:08:10 '
 image: /assets/images/UFO - Top 100/Day family abduction 1974-Full-Text.svg
+description: 'Exploring The Day Family Abduction (1974): A Critical Examination of the Aveley UFO Case within the context of UFO - Top 100.'
 ---

 ---